spesmynuts/Microsoft-Store-Installer-UNOFFICIAL/README.md

 -------------------------------------------------
-Installation
+Installation / How to Download?
 -------------------------------------------------
-Extract the zip then run the .cmd file (and be patient)
+To download the .zip, Go to the Releases tab and download Add-Microsoft-Store-2022.zip In order to Install, Extract the zip then run the .cmd file (and be patient)